Authentication API

 1. Login → Access Token issued + Refresh Token (cookie)

-2. API Request → Include Access Token in Authorization header
+2. API request → Include Access Token in Authorization header

-4. Refresh Token expires → Re-login required
+4. Refresh Token expired → Re-login required

 Endpoints